Eriksdale, Manitoba

 Eriksdale is an unincorporated community located in the Interlake Region of central Manitoba, Canada, near the eastern shore of Lake Manitoba.
 The community is located on the crossroads of Highway 6 and Highway 68, approximately 118 km north of Winnipeg.
-It is part of the Municipality of West Interlake.
+It is now a part of the Rural Municipality of West Interlake.

 History

 The first white settlers in the area now known as Eriksdale were from Sweden and began arriving in 1905.
 They mostly arrived via Oak Point, which was the end of the rail line at the time.

-Homesteaders Ben and Minerva Laird provided a stop-off eating place known as Lairdsville after 1908.
-The community was named Eriksdale after the Jonas Erikson family who had owned land where Eriksdale was built.
+Two names were originally proposed for the community, Lairdsville, after the Laird brothers who established the first boarding house in the town and Erikson, after Jonas Erik Erikson, the first settler in the area and who originally owned the land for the townsite.
+As the name of Erickson was already taken by another town in Manitoba, it was decided to instead name the community Eriksdale.

 Homesteaders were promised good land and cheap prices; they instead found largely stony marshy land that was difficult to farm.
 Those who stayed adapted, and the land had plenty of game, fowl, fish, berries, good water, and wood for shelter and warmth.
 Entrepreneurs saw the opportunity for development of business to serve the homesteaders, and soon roads were built along with schools and churches.

+A creamery was built in 1912, but shut down in 1990 and converted into a museum in 1995.

-The R.M. of Eriksdale was formed in 1918.
+The R.M. of Eriksdale was formed in 1918, but was merged with the R.M. of Siglunes to form the R.M. of West Interlake in 2015.